elsander/ParasiteGroupStructure/Results/GroupModel/GroupModels-README.md

 (NA for the uncorrected model)
 - "beta-" followed by the beta parameter used for the gamma prior (NA for the uncorrected model)
-- "Lik" followed by the marginal likelihood of the grouping (here, the dash results from the fact that the marginal likelihood is negative)
+- "Marginal" followed by the marginal likelihood of the grouping (here, the dash results from the fact that the marginal likelihood is negative)

 ## File Structure